-Keep in mind, I’m not advocating playing a large amount of turbos.
-I just want you to be more mindful with your game selection.
+Note that I’m not advocating playing a large amount of turbos.
+I just want encourage you to be more mindful with game selection.

 Make sure you aren’t registering too many games that clot screen space without much of an hourly rate.
 Every click should have a good reason, especially when it’s on the “Register” button.

 If you play cash games, moving up in stakes is simple.
 You just grind a blind level until you have enough money to move up to the next one.

 Tournaments are not so simple.